 The main registration page is here.
 There are discounted rates for DFW Writers’ Workshop members for the two-day registration option only, but there are one-day options available also for members and non-members at the same rate.
 Registration options are also on our homepage.
 DFWWW members will need to sign into their accounts, all others will have to create an account.

-Why should I attend a writers conference?
 Simply put, networking.
 It’s the number one reason to attend any conference dedicated to writers.
 You will meet and befriend so many people both publishing professionals and people new in their careers, that will pay dividends.
 We’ve often had people, simply by chance, meet someone who eventually makes a great impression on their career.
-You should also come to learn more about the business and the craft of writing.
-The publishing indutstry is in a constant state of flux with the democratization of publishing.
-We keep the information fresh and the topics new at the conference so you’re always on the bleeding edge.
+You can also learn a great deal about the business and the craft of writing.
+The publishing industry is in a constant state of flux with the democratization of publishing.
+We keep the information fresh and the topics new at the conference every year to keep you up to date.

-What should I wear?
-Whatever you’re comfortable in.
+Whatever you’re comfortable in, within reason!
 We’ve seen people in tuxedos and shorts (not on the same person).
 Business casual is a safe bet if you don’t want to rock the boat.

-What should I bring?
 Something to take notes on.
 Good walking shoes.
 Change of clothes.
 There will be daytime and evening events.
-You can wear the same to both if you like.
+You can wear the same clothes to both if you like.
 Do not bring a printed manuscript, unless directly requested.

-Who puts on the Dallas-Fort Worth Writers Conference?
-The Conference is run by the DFW Writers’ Workshop, a non-profit organization.
+The conference is run by the DFW Writers’ Workshop, a non-profit organization.
 Our tagline is Writers Helping Writers Since 1977.
 We help writers of all genres and experience levels to produce and promote professionally published work.
 We do this by providing read-and-critique sessions, educational activities, ongoing author support, networking opportunities and a welcoming, inclusive atmosphere.
 We’ve been meeting every week in the Metroplex for read-and-critique sessions for 45 years!
 In that time, more than 90 of our members have gotten a book traditionally published more than 350 times.